-Only one application per household should be submitted.
+Only one application per household was accepted.

 Applicants who were confirmed to be eligible were entered into a selection lottery that determined who would receive the $500 monthly payments.
 Only one application per household was accepted for entry into the lottery.
 In total, 5,000 households were randomly selected to receive the funds.

-The lottery is designed to prioritize households living in poverty (at or below 100% of the Federal Poverty Level) and those living in communities with preexisting economic hardship.
+The lottery was designed to prioritize households living in poverty (at or below 100% of the Federal Poverty Level) and those living in communities with preexisting economic hardship.
 This is aligned with the Chicago Recovery Plan's objective of promoting an equitable economic recovery.

 All 5,000 fund recipients, plus a few thousand applicants who are not selected to receive funds, will have the opportunity to participate in an optional research study which will include a small stipend for participation.

 This pilot was funded by the federal government through the American Rescue Plan Act and is one of many initiatives in the Chicago Recovery Plan.
 Learn more about the investments in the Chicago Recovery Plan to support the well-being of people and communities.